 full of garments that can help shape and smooth almost any area of the body.
 This includes the tummy, back,

 is on this list.
-After all, aren’t these options supposed to help you find bras that don’t
+After all, aren’t these options supposed to help you find bras that don’t feel like a

-the designs and materials within Leonisa’s shapewear collection offer both an alternative to bras and shapewear in
+designs and materials within Leonisa’s shapewear collection offer both an alternative to bras and shapewear in

 general.
 Leonisa makes specific shapewear and undergarments that are gentle and comfortable enough for

-postpartum and surgical recovery after all, so that was reason enough for me to give it a
+postpartum and surgical recovery after all, so that was reason enough for me to give it a try.

 Another shapewear option to try as a bra alternative is a discreet